 In preparation for the reviews, the Contractor shall cooperate with AHCCCS by forwarding in advance policies, procedures, job descriptions, contracts, records, logs and other material upon request.
 Documents not requested in advance shall be made available during the course of the review.
 Contractor personnel shall be available at all times during review activities.
-Should the review be conducted on-site, the Contractor shall provide the Review

-Team with appropriate workspace, access to a telephone, electrical outlets, internet access and privacy for conferences
+Should the review be conducted on-site, the Contractor shall provide the Review Team with appropriate workspace, access to a telephone, electrical outlets, internet access and privacy for conferences.

 The Contractor will be furnished a copy of the draft Operational Review report and given the opportunity to comment on any review findings prior to AHCCCS issuing the final report.
-The Contractor must develop corrective action plans based on these recommendations.
+AHCCCS reserves the right to publish information related to the results of any Operational Review.
+The Contractor must develop corrective action plans based on recommendations provided in the final report.
 The corrective action plans and modifications to the correction action plan must be approved by AHCCCS.
 Unannounced follow-up reviews may be conducted at any time after the initial Operational Review to determine the Contractor's progress in implementing recommendations and achieving compliance.

-The Contractor shall not distribute or otherwise make available the Operational Review Tool, draft Operational and Financial Review Report or final report to other AHCCCS Contractors.
+The Contractor shall not distribute or otherwise make available the Operational Review Tool, draft Operational Review Report or final report to other AHCCCS Contractors.
 The Contractor may share the Operational Review Tool with their subcontracted acute care plans.